-The land within the proposed GHAD boundary ("GHAD Boundary") and the offsite GHADmaintained easement areas "M" and "TBD" are shown on the GHAD Boundary Plat (Appendix B, Exhibit A).
-The GHAD Boundary includes all areas within the proposed La Vista development (Tract 7620).
-The legal description of the land to be included within the GHAD Boundary is included in Appendix B, Exhibit A. Legal descriptions of easement areas "M" and "TBD" are included in the Permanent Easement Agreements "M" and "TBD" (Appendix D).
+The land within the proposed GHAD boundary ("GHAD Boundary") and the offsite GHAD-maintained easement areas "M" and "TBD" are shown on the GHAD Boundary Plat (Appendix B, Exhibit A).
+The GHAD Boundary includes all areas within the proposed Project.
+The legal description of the land to be included within the GHAD Boundary is included in Appendix B, Exhibit A. Legal descriptions of easement areas "M" and "TBD" are included in the Permanent Easement Agreements "M" and "TBD".